Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Compressed Distributed Online Primal--Dual Algorithm with One-Point Bandit Feedback

 where ${\alpha _0} > 0$, ${\theta _1} \in ( {0,1} )$, ${\gamma _0} \in \big( {0,r{{( \mathbb{X} )}^2}/( {2{p^2}F_2^2} )} \big]$, ${\theta _2} \in ( {0,{\theta _1}/3} )$, ${\theta _3} \in \big( {{\theta _2},( {{\theta _1} - {\theta _2}} )/2} \big]$, ${s_0} > 0$, and ${\theta _4} \ge 1$ are constants.
 Then, for any $T \in {\mathbb{N}_ + }$,

-Moreover, if Assumption~7 also holds, then
+Moreover, if Assumption~6 also holds, then

-\end{theorem} \begin{proof} The proof and the explicit expressions of the right-hand sides of \eqref{theorem1-eq2}–\eqref{theorem1-eq4} are given in Appendix B. \end{proof} \begin{remark} We show in Theorem~1 that Algorithm~1 establishes sublinear network regret and cumulative constraint violation bounds as in \eqref{theorem1-eq2}--\eqref{theorem1-eq3} for distributed online nonconvex optimization with time-varying constraints over a time-varying directed graph, thereby answering {Questions~1--3} raised in Section~1.
+\end{theorem} \begin{proof} The proof and the explicit expressions of the right-hand sides of \eqref{theorem1-eq2}–\eqref{theorem1-eq4} are given in Appendix B. \end{proof} \begin{remark} We show in Theorem~1 that Algorithm~1 establishes sublinear network regret and cumulative constraint violation bounds as in \eqref{theorem1-eq2}--\eqref{theorem1-eq3}, thereby answering {Questions~1--3} raised in Section~1.
 In addition, when Slater’s condition holds, the network cumulative constraint violation bound is further reduced as in \eqref{theorem1-eq4}.
 That answers {Question~4} raised in Section~1.
-In these bounds in \eqref{theorem1-eq2}--\eqref{theorem1-eq4}, ${\theta _2}$ and ${\theta _3}$ capture the impact of inequality constraints and one-point bandit feedback on the network regret and cumulative constraint violation bounds, respectively.
-These bounds are unaffected by compressed communication since the compression error is effectively suppressed when ${\theta _4} \ge 1$.
+In these bounds of \eqref{theorem1-eq2}--\eqref{theorem1-eq4}, ${\theta _2}$ and ${\theta _3}$ capture the impact of inequality constraints and one-point bandit feedback on the network regret and cumulative constraint violation bounds, respectively.
+The exponents governing the growth of these bounds with respect to $T$ are unaffected by compressed communication since the compression error is effectively suppressed when ${\theta _4} \ge 1$.
 If we choose ${\theta _1} = 1 - {\theta _1} + 2{\theta _3} = 1 + {\theta _2} - {\theta _3}$, then we obtain ${\theta _1} \in ( {3/4,5/6} ]$, ${\theta _2} = 2{\theta _1} - 3/2$ and ${\theta _3} = {\theta _1} - 1/2$.
 Therefore, the bounds in \eqref{theorem1-eq2}--\eqref{theorem1-eq4} can be rewritten as $\mathcal{O}( {{T^{\theta _1}}} )$, $\mathcal{O}( {T^{7/4 - {\theta _1}}} )$, $\mathcal{O}( {T^{5/2 - 2{\theta _1}}} )$, respectively.
-In such a case, if inequality constraints are not considered, it is straightforward to observe that Theorem~1 establishes an $\mathcal{O}( {{T^{3/4}} } )$ network regret bound, which is the same as the results established by the compressed distributed online algorithms with one-point bandit feedback in \cite{Tu2022, Ge2023}.
-To the best of our knowledge, this paper is among the first to establish sublinear network regret and cumulative constraint violation bounds for distributed online nonconvex optimization with time-varying constraints in the one-point bandit feedback setting, both without and with Slater’s condition.
-Notably, such results have not even been established for the convex case. \end{remark}
+In such a case, as the user-defined trade-off parameter ${\theta _1}$ increases, the network regret bound for Algorithm~1 becomes larger, while the network cumulative constraint violation bounds become smaller, both with and without Slater’s condition.
+If inequality constraints are not considered, it is straightforward to observe that Theorem~1 establishes an $\mathcal{O}( {{T^{3/4}} } )$ network regret bound, which is the same as the results established by the compressed distributed online algorithms with one-point bandit feedback in \cite{Tu2022, Ge2023}. \end{remark}